lwmqn/smartobject/docs/resource_plan.md

 Let's figure it out step by step:

 1. [_Resource Value_ is a primitive](#r_is_primitive)
-    - Let's take a temperatur sensor for exmaple
+    - Let's take a temperature sensor for example
     - Polling it, but how fast?
 2. [_Resource Value_ is a **spec** object](#r_is_spec)
     - Readable Resource